neondatabase/neon/docs/rfcs/004-durability.md

 acknowledge the commit to the client and be reasonably certain that we will not lose the transaction?

-Zenith uses a group of WAL safekeeper nodes to hold the generated WAL.
+Neon uses a group of WAL safekeeper nodes to hold the generated WAL.
 A WAL record is considered durable, when it has been written to a majority of WAL safekeeper nodes.
 In this document, I use 5 safekeepers, because I have five fingers.
 A WAL record is durable,